Commercial Real Estate Litigation in Arizona

 Commercial Real Estate Finance Disputes

-Commercial real estate finance disputes include purchase and sale disputes, escrow disputes, rescission and fraud claims, secured loans such as foreclosure actions, lender liability, bad-faith lender claims, and inter-creditor disputes.
+Commercial real estate finance disputes include purchase and sale disputes, escrow disputes, rescission and fraud claims, foreclosure actions, lender liability, bad-faith lender claims, and inter-creditor disputes.
 Real estate finance disputes can be devastating to the company looking to expand its real estate footprint.
 While not always avoidable, a business can mitigate these issues by hiring an attorney to review any documents or contracts that they receive from lending institutions.
 Stephen Anthony has worked on these types of disputes for developers, lenders, landlords, tenants, real estate investment trusts, and other financial services for over 25 years.

 Commercial Lease Disputes

-Negligence or Breach of Duty
+Negligence Or Breach Of Duty

-This cause of real estate litigation also occurs between a property buyer or seller and their real estate agent.
+This type of real estate litigation also occurs many times between a property buyer or seller and their real estate agent.
 In most contracts, real estate agents are legally required to act in the best interest of their clients.
 Additionally, they should not act in the interest of the other party involved in the transaction or another third party.
 Many disputes occur when a real estate agent attempts to function as a dual agent.
 Furthermore, realtors and real estate agents are obligated to keep their clients’ private, sensitive, or other financial details confidential.

 A realtor or real estate agent must also disclose any information that may be beneficial to their client.
 This includes informing their client of comparable purchase or rent prices or anything that could help their client.
 Furthermore, an agent or realtor must perform their duties and use their knowledge of the real estate market to the best of their abilities.
-Showing negligence in any of these matters will likely lead to financial losses or other disadvantages to their clients.
+Committing negligence in any of these matters will likely lead to financial losses or other disadvantages to their clients.
 If this occurs, the client should be able to sue their realtor or real estate agent.

-If a reasonable realtor or real estate agent would not have performed an act or would have done that act in a drastically different manner than your real estate agent your real estate agent’s action resulted in a financial loss for the client, negligence occurred.
+If a reasonable realtor or real estate agent would not have performed an act or would have done that act in a drastically different manner than your real estate agent and your real estate agent’s action resulted in a financial loss for the client, negligence occurred.

-Specific Performance Matters
+Specific Performance

-Boundary Disputes
+Co-Owner Disputes

 Boundary disputes occur when a party does not correctly confirm their property boundaries.
 This issue can occur if someone uses a practical property line instead of the legal one.
 Thus, when you purchase a property or someone buys property next to you, you should have an attorney research the legal property line to avoid any legal issues.

-Other Causes of Commercial Real Estate Litigation
+Other Causes Of Commercial Real Estate Litigation

 Here are some additional issues that can cause you to have to file a lawsuit:

-• Breach of construction contracts or terms
+- Breach of construction contracts or terms

-• Title disputes/defects of title
+- Title disputes/defects of title

-• Foreclosure issues
+- Foreclosure issues

-• Office Condominium issues (e.g., a conflict between condominium boards and owners, or between condominium association and management company)
+- Office Condominium issues (e.g., a conflict between condominium boards and owners, or between condominium association and management company)

-• Breach of development agreements
+- Breach of development agreements

-• Disputes involving easements or adverse possession, including quiet title actions
+- Disputes involving easements or adverse possession, including quiet title actions

-• Water rights
+- Water rights

-• Land use disputes
+- Land use disputes

-• Negligent design, planning, or construction
+- Negligent design, planning, or construction

-• Environmental and compliance issues, including cases involving indoor air quality
+- Environmental and compliance issues, including cases involving indoor air quality

-• Insurance disputes
+- Insurance disputes

-• Physical damage to real estate
+- Physical damage to real estate

-• Condemnation actions—governmental entity trying to take real property
+- Condemnation actions—governmental entity trying to take real property

-• Cell phone tower litigation
+- Cell phone tower litigation

-• Tenant default
+- Tenant default

 With over 25 years of experience, Stephen Anthony has the knowledge and expertise to assist clients with all of their real estate litigation needs throughout Arizona.
 Call today for a consultation.